 Mel teaches children that face problems at home and some who don't have homes at all.
 In most of those cases, it's too hard for them to understand, much less talk about what's going on in their lives.
 Such was the case of a little homeless girl, who seemed to always manage to attend Mel's cartoon class.

-“We couldn’t have provided these years of free art classes at Laurel Elementary without the support of our sponsors,” said Diedre Burke, President of Artists of America.
+“We couldn’t have provided these years of free art classes without the support of our sponsors,” said Diedre Burke, President of Artists of America.
 “There are hard costs that are underwritten by donations and contributions.
-And, since we want to expand our program to include Orchard Dale and Leffingwell elementary schools in Whittier, we are seeking grants and other sources of funding.”
+And, since our programs are ever expanding, we are seeking grants and other sources of funding.”